At Skylight, we take seriously our responsibility to protect people’s information from unwarranted disclosure.

-- Only use exploits to the extent necessary to confirm a vulnerability.
+Only use exploits to the extent necessary to confirm a vulnerability.
 Do not use an exploit to compromise or exfiltrate data, establish command line access and/or persistence, or use the exploit to “pivot” to other systems.
 Once you’ve established that a vulnerability exists, or encountered any of the sensitive data outlined below, you must stop your test and notify us immediately.

-- Keep confidential any information about discovered vulnerabilities for 90 calendar days after you have notified Skylight.
+- Keep confidential any information about discovered vulnerabilities for up to 90 calendar days after you have notified Skylight.
 For details, please review Coordinated Disclosure.

 This policy applies to the following systems: skylight.digital.

 Any services not expressly listed above, such as any connected services, are excluded from scope and are not authorized for testing.
 Additionally, vulnerabilities found in non-Skylight systems from our vendors fall outside of this policy’s scope and should be reported directly to the vendor according to their disclosure policy (if any).
 If you aren’t sure whether a system or endpoint is in scope or not, contact us at [email protected] before starting your research.

 The following test types aren’t authorized: